Geometric approach to stable homotopy groups of spheres. I. The Hopf invariant: Introduction

 \section{Introduction}

 Let $\pi_{n+m}(S^m)$ be the homotopy groups of spheres.
 Under the condition $m \ge n + 2$ this group is independent of $m$ and is denoted by $\Pi_n$.
 It is called the stable homotopy group of spheres in dimension $n$.
 The problem of calculating the stable homotopy groups of spheres is one of the main unsolved problems of topology.
-A development of the Pontryagin-Thom construction leads to various applications having important practical significance: an approach by V.I.Arnol'd to bifurcations of critical points in multiparameter families of functions [V] chapter 3, section 2.2 and Theorem 1, section 2.4, Lemma 4, approximation of maps by embeddings [Me], and gives many unsolved geometrical problems [E2].
+A development of the Pontryagin-Thom construction leads to various applications having important practical significance: an approach by V.I.Arnol'd to bifurcations of critical points in multiparameter families of functions [V] chapter 3, section 2.2 and Theorem 1, section 2.4, Lemma 4, and gives many unsolved geometrical problems [E2].

 For the calculation of elements of the stable homotopy groups of spheres, one frequently studies algebraic invariants which are defined for all dimensions at once (or for some infinite sequence of dimensions).
 Nevertheless, as a rule these invariants turn out to be trivial, and are nonzero only in exceptional cases, see [M1].
-As Prof. Peter Landweber noted: “This a very interesting “philosophy”.
+As Prof. Peter Landweber noted: "`This a very interesting "`philosophyпї"'.
 Are there examples to illustrate this, apart from the Hopf invariant and the Kervaire invariant?
-There might be one in N. Minami’s paper [M2].”
+There might be one in N. Minami paper [M2]."'

 A basic invariant is the Hopf invariant, which is defined as follows in the framework of stable homotopy theory.
 The Hopf invariant (also called the stable Hopf invariant), or the Steenrod-Hopf invariant is a homomorphism